Divorce and your super

 - Pension payments (by way of salary continuance benefits) that are made as a result of temporary ill-health

-- your child has not yet turned 18, or
+- Has not yet turned 18

 Family Law legislation requires that we are afforded ‘procedural fairness’ before a court order or consent orders are finalised.
 This means we will review the draft order and comment on any changes that might be needed before stating that we have no objections to them.
 We have 28 days to review draft court orders and raise any objections to them.